ktani27/Projects-/README.md

-# Franck Tani Data Analyst Portfolio
+# Franck Tani - Data Analyst Portfolio
 ## About
 Hi I 'm Franck.
-I have a background in business admnistration, but I switched to Information technology after falling in love with the power of analytics during my time as an real estate admnistrative assistant.
-I was one of the most computer-saavy team member so the CIO relied on me with many tasks.
-This is when I discovered the world of databases and the power SQL.
+I have a background in Business Admnistration, but I switched to Information technology after falling in love with the power of analytics during my time as an real estate admnistrative assistant.
+This is when I was introduced to the world of databases and the power SQL.

 Since then, I decided to immerse myself into tech and to become a data analyst.
 I got one step closer to my goal by  obtaining a master's degree in Management Information Systems with a concentration in project management.

 Now, I have a created this repository to showcase skills, share projects and track my progress in Data analytics/Data engineering related topics.